 It is the same for our purchases, we struggle to get long-term happiness from it.
 Then we end up resenting ourselves for the purchases we made.
 We also need to buy more extravagant things to scratch that itch.
 This is why it is ridiculously difficult to start saving and consistently grow our retirement savings.
 We do not get that fix.
 We feel like we are pissing money down a bottomless pit, that just does not want to fill up.
 What we as insatiable humans need is that pot of gold at the end of the rainbow.

 Fooling your mind into saving

 For instance, I own a lot of Ashburton Global 1200 ETFs.
-This means that I get a lot of exposure to America, Europe, Japan, Canada, Australia and South America.
-The fund gives me exposure so 70% of the worlds market capitalisation.
+This means that I get exposure to America, Europe, Japan, Canada, Australia and South America.
+The fund gives me exposure to 70% of the worlds market capitalisation.
 The largest holdings in the fund are Apple, Microsoft, Amazon, etc. So, I treat these like I’m the owner.
 I know that when these companies perform well, my fund will perform well.
 So, I actively follow them and that gives me my fix.
 It is even more rewarding to research a company’s finances and business model and then to invest in it.
 You get the satisfaction of seeing it grow knowing that you identified it as a good company, worth investing in.

 Visualise the future